-The Inclusion Support Program assists Heps to provide inclusive practices and address barriers to participation for children with ongoing high support needs.
-It is important that if your child has additional needs you discuss this further with the director so we can put in the best supports for your child.
+The Inclusion Support Program assists HEPS OSHC to provide inclusive practices and address barriers to participation for children with ongoing high support needs.
+It is important that if your child has additional needs, you discuss this further with the Coordinator so we can put in the best supports for your child.